China coronavirus toll rises to 259, U.S. imposes border curbs

-SHANGHAI (Reuters) - The number of deaths from a coronavirus epidemic in China rose by 46 to 259 on Friday, the country’s health authority said on Saturday, as the United States announced new border curbs on foreign nationals who have been in China.
+SHANGHAI (Reuters) - The number of deaths from a coronavirus epidemic in China has risen to 259, the country’s health authority said on Saturday, as the United States announced new border curbs on foreign nationals who have been in China.

-The province of Hubei, the center of the epidemic, remains under virtual quarantine, with roads sealed off and public transport shut down, but small numbers of travelers continue to breach the lockdown.
+The province of Hubei, the centre of the epidemic, remains under virtual quarantine, with roads sealed off and public transport shut down, but small numbers of travellers continue to breach the lockdown.

 Amid fears that the virus could spread further overseas, the United States announced measures to restrict entry to foreign nationals who have recently been in China.
 All three major U.S. airlines also said on Friday they would cancel flights to mainland China.

+Many nations have put on special charter flights to repatriate citizens from China.

+More than 300 South Koreans arrived home on Saturday on a second charter flight from China and have been transported to a facility where they will be isolated for two weeks, the health ministry said.
+Seven people on the flight exhibited symptoms and were sent immediately to hospital.

-Cities across China continue to implement special measures aimed at curbing the spread of the pathogen.
+Cities across China have continued to implement special measures aimed at curbing the spread of the pathogen.
 Tianjin, a city in northern China with around 15 million people, said all schools and businesses would be suspended until further notice.

 The U.S.-based China Human Rights Defenders urged the Chinese government to ease restrictions on movement and counter discrimination against residents of Wuhan and Hubei, adding that censorship had contributed to the spread of the virus.